TILOS-AI-Institute/MacroPlacement/Docs/ProxyCost/README.md

 #### *Congestion due to multi-pin nets where the number of pins is greater than three*
 1. Consider the net is a n-pin net where <b>n > 3</b>.
-2. We break this net into n-1 two pin nets where the source node is the common node.
+2. We break this net into **n-1** two pin nets where the source node is the common node.
 3. For each two pin nets we update congestion values.

 #### *Computation for Smoothing:*
+When a macro overlaps with multiple gridcells, if any part of the module partially overlaps with the gridcell (either vertically, or horizontally), we set the top row (if vertical) or right column (if horizontal) to 0.

 1. **Congestion smoothing = 0.0**
    1. Return the grid congestion that is due to net routing: no smoothing is applied.
 2. **Congestion smoothing > 0.0 = k** (k is an integer; both CT and our code appear to use the floor of any non-integer smoothing value)